firecat53/urlscan/README.rst

 - URLs are shortened by default to fit on one line.
 Viewing full URL (for one or all) is toggled with `s` or `S`.

+- Jump to a URL by typing the number.

 Installation and setup
 ----------------------